 It is essential for parents to practice emotional containment and uphold boundaries and structure as their child transitions out of Open Sky.
 Parents receive guidance on these topics throughout their child’s stay from the primary therapist, through Family Services, and from Transition Mentors after graduation.
 Holding boundaries is often easier said than done, but ultimately, these boundaries support deeper relationships and trust.
 Students leaving Open Sky are used to the structure of the program, so maintaining appropriate levels of structure can be helpful for them to apply what they’ve learned in wilderness therapy.

 Another key to a successful transition is a practical application of the coping, mindfulness, and emotional regulation skills that both the students and parents have learned.
-This may seem obvious but is worth mentioning because of how important it is.
 Both parties have done their work and have common language and skills that will benefit healthy and assertive communication.
 By checking in with each other, being intentional in relationships, and utilizing skills like the 4-line feelings check, it is more likely that everyone can understand themselves and each other better.

-One of the main things I encourage families to do is to keep the transition time as short and simple as possible.
+One of the main things we encourage families to do is to keep the transition time to whatever is next as short and simple as possible.
 We typically advise that the process not last more than 48 hours.
 Whether transitioning to another program or back home, if that “in-between” time is more drawn out, it can be difficult to uphold the positive changes and structure.
 It puts a lot of extra pressure on both the student and the family.
 By expediting the “in-between” stage, boundaries and containment are more easily implemented and upheld by all involved.

 The Family Quest™ experience is utilized to intimately address family dynamics that may be contributing to a student’s current struggle.
 Families and students come together for this powerful and life-changing three-day/two-night wilderness intensive guided by a Family Services Therapist.
 Participants engage in a more in-depth process to re-establish healthy family bonds.
 Family Quest™ intensives are a useful time for family members to practice skills together with their child and discuss expectations and requests for the upcoming transition.

-As a Family Services Therapist who leads families through the Family Quest™ experience, I help to guide this conversation.
+Family Services Therapists help to guide this conversation.
 We talk about each person’s strengths and the specific challenges they may face moving forward.
 We use that awareness to begin creating a plan to prepare for the transition process.